 Element 1: The Right Studio Environment

 The first essential element was a sympathetic engineer to refine and capture the group’s imagined sound on tape.
-While finding the right person was not a strictly technical detail per se it was something which allowed the group’s creativity and studio experimentation to flourish.
+While finding the right person was not a strictly technical detail per se it was something that allowed the group’s creativity and studio experimentation to flourish.
 The turbulent lead-up to Pyschocandy was fuelled by an underlying resistance to the strictures studio orthodoxy.
-Early recording sessions proved abortive.
-Personal disagreements with sound technicians and repeated changes in studio continually stalled any progress whatsoever; basically the group were critical of the traditional values of the recordists they encountered.
+Early recording sessions proved abortive, with Personal disagreements with sound technicians and repeated changes in the studio continuing to stalled any progress on the album.
+The group were critical of the traditional values of the recordists they encountered, and wanted it done their way.

 “They look at you totally horrified when you drop your guitar on the floor or shake it in front of the amp and say ‘That’s your guitar sound,’” Jim lamented to Sounds’ Sandy Robertson in February 1985.
 “If you leave a beer can on top of their precious mixing desk they go mental… They moan ’cause my guitar’s not in tune, but it doesn’t have to be in tune for what we do!
 We’re totally professional, we’ve got a good attitude.
 The ‘Who gives a fuck?’ attitude… We’ve got to get a producer who understands what we do, that if we drop a guitar we mean it… if we make a record with feedback then the feedback’s gotta be perfect.”